androidsx/our-other-apps/README.md

 Our Other Apps Library
 ==============

-Our Other Apps is a librery for Android 2.3+ that provide us a screen that shows others applications made by the developer who integrate it, with aim to do cross promotion.
+Our Other Apps is a library for Android 2.3+ that provide us a screen that shows others applications made by the developer who integrate it, with aim to do cross promotion.

 [![img1](https://raw.githubusercontent.com/androidsx/our-other-apps/master/images-readme/readmephoto.png)]()